fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 So far all of our tests for the frontend have been unit tests that have validated the correct functioning of individual components.
 Unit testing is useful at times, but even a comprehensive suite of unit tests is not enough to validate that the application works as a whole.

 We could also make integration tests for the frontend.
 Integration testing tests the collaboration of multiple components.
 It is considerably more difficult than unit testing, as we would have to for example mock data from the server.
-We chose to concentrate on making end to end tests in order to test the whole application.
-We will work on the end to end tests in the last chapter of this part.
+We chose to concentrate on making end-to-end tests to test the whole application.
+We will work on the end-to-end tests in the last chapter of this part.

 ### Snapshot testing

 Jest offers a completely different alternative to "traditional" testing called [snapshot](https://facebook.github.io/jest/docs/en/snapshot-testing.html) testing.
-The interesting feature of snapshot testing is that developers do not need to define any tests themselves, it is simply enough to adopt snapshot testing.
+The interesting feature of snapshot testing is that developers do not need to define any tests themselves, it is simple enough to adopt snapshot testing.

 The fundamental principle is to compare the HTML code defined by the component after it has changed to the HTML code that existed before it was changed.